rurban/ctl/README.md

 clang with libc++), and Windows MSVC (default CL 19).

 ### Differences to the STL

+Safer fat iterators with end range.
+We work towards C++20 ranges (single arg iterator), not begin/end pairs.
+Not as safe as glouw/ctl iterators, but also not as slow.
+We need 2 assignments (currently. will be fixed), the STL needs one assignment, glouw/ctl needs three assignments. glouw/ctl is safe for destructive operations (i.e. insert, erase) in a foreach loop, we and the STL is not.

 STL multiset and multimap variants will not be implemented because similar behaviour can be implemented as an amalgamation of a `set` and `list`.